pouchdb/pouchdb/docs/external.md

 #### [blob-util](https://github.com/nolanlawson/blob-util)

-Not strictly PouchDB-related, but a useful set of shims and utility functions for working with Blobs in the browser.
+Shims and utils for working with binary Blobs in the browser.

 #### [Puton](http://puton.jit.su/)